Groundsure’s Remediation Contribution

 14 Planning Hazardous Substance Consents

 From this information Groundsure provides a statement regarding the likely designation of the property under Part 2A of EPA 1990.
-The level of risk associated with the property is assessed as either Passed or In Need of Further Assessment.
-If the site is In Need of Further Assessment it does not necessarily mean that the site is unsuitable for purchase, but only that further assessment of the risk associated with the site is required.
-When a site is In Need of Further Assessment then the practitioner may, if required, discuss the case with one of the Groundsure consultants.
-Where a site is ‘In Need of Further Assessment’ Groundsure will, on request, attempt to arrange appropriate environmental insurance.
+The level of risk associated with the property is assessed as either Passed or Action Required.
+If the site is Action Required it does not necessarily mean that the site is unsuitable for purchase, but only that further assessment of the risk associated with the site is required.
+When a site is Action Required then the practitioner may, if required, discuss the case with one of the Groundsure consultants.
+Where a site is ‘Action Required’ Groundsure will, on request, attempt to arrange appropriate environmental insurance.

 In assessing specific site risk, Groundsure follows principles used extensively throughout the environmental consultancy sector.
 Our system looks at the potential for specific industries to have generated residual contamination and for this contamination to remain at a site, or to have migrated to neighbouring sites.
 Sites are scored based on this system and if a site scores highly it indicates a high level of risk.